 I AM BRAVE – When one gets to sit so close to someone that exhibits great struggle yet pushes through, it begins to rub off.
 It spurs me on to be courageous just like them.
 I figure if my loved one that is fighting mental illness can do hard things, so can I. Pushing myself to step out of my comfort zone has brought the realization that I am so much more capable than I ever thought.

-I AM BOLD WHEN NEEDED – I can fight like a mighty warrior for what is needed or deserved.
-I can stand up and speak with confidence and boldness that is warranted regardless of the audience.
+I AM BOLD WHEN NEEDED – I fight like a mighty warrior for what is needed or deserved.
+I stand up and speak with confidence and boldness when it is warranted regardless of the audience.

 I KNOW THE VALUE OF LIVING IN THE PRESENT MOMENT – As I live in the present moment, it comes alive with all it has to offer.
 Letting go of the past, the way life used to be, and stopping the worrying about the future of what might be, creates less suffering.
 I see the beauty that I had never experienced before.

-I HAVE PATIENCE – I can actually wait well most of the time.
+I HAVE PATIENCE – I can wait well most of the time.

 I CAN LET GO – My “striving to achieve” attitude isn’t always helpful.
 I have found that the world will survive if I do not cross my t’s and dot my i’s.
 I have learned that striving for excellence is good but not paramount.
 That sometimes good enough is just right.

-I AM STRONG – I used to go through life worried that “big” life challenges would cause me to fold.
+I AM STRONG – I no longer go through life worried that “big” life challenges would cause me to fold.
 I didn’t think I was strong enough.
 I was wrong; I am strong.

 I AM LESS JUDGEMENTAL – If your kid is screaming in public or you show up to the grocery story in pajamas, I won’t judge.
 I will silently cheer you on because I am not the judge and jury that I once was and it is freeing.